brotkrueml/schema/Documentation/Developer/Api.rst

    :caption: EXT:my_extension/Classes/Controller/MyController.php
    :emphasize-lines: 20-25

+That was easy ...

+.. versionadded:: 3.9.0
+   The example above makes use of the `GenderType` enumeration.
+See :ref:`enumerations <enumerations>` for more details.

-That was easy ... let's go on and define an event the person attends:
+Let's go on and define an event the person attends:

 .. literalinclude:: _Api/_MyController3.php
    :language: php